dineshkummarc/Embryo/README.md

 * Write CSS so it works with Firefox
 * Use `IE Conditional Comments` to target IE issues**
-* Use `@media` hack to target WebKit browsers
+* Use `@media` hack to target WebKit browsers++

-***I appreciate that IE10 no longer supports conditional comments but fingers crossed IE10's CSS engine just works the way we want it to*
+***I appreciate that IE10 no longer supports conditional comments but IE10's CSS engine should hopefully by then just work!*

+*++It's very rare I have to target a WebKit browser, but once in a blue moon there is a difference in design that I just can't ignore*

 JavaScript
 --------------------

 I write all my JavaScript to be compatible with the `AMD` module format.

-There are a couple of scripts I rarely use nowadays, these being: jQuery (+ two plugins) & SWFObject, but I've included them for those odd occasions where they are needed (normally by the team I manage at work who also use my set-up).
+There are a couple of scripts I rarely use nowadays, these being: jQuery (+ two plugins) & SWFObject, but I've included them anyway.

 Here is a round-up of some of the scripts and 'modules' used in this project template: